Kickle/Docs/Docs/admin-guide/Connecting and setting Kickle.md

 ![Setting up 5] (/img/setting-up5.png)

 !!! note "Note"
-    We strongly recommend you to bypass your proxy with a specific rule.
+    We strongly recommend that you to bypass your proxy with a specific rule.
 Proxy configuration is very complex within a Skype for Business infrastructure.

 Type the **NTP servers** if needed.

 ![Setting up 6] (/img/setting-up6.png)

-You can change size of text, apps and other items and  event change KICKLE background picture.
+You can change the size of the text, apps, and other items, and even change the Kickle background image.

 ![Setting up 7] (/img/setting-up7.png)

-You will need to **Reboot** the KICKLE to apply the new configuration settings.
+You will need to **Reboot** the Kickle to apply the new configuration settings.

-![Setting up 8] (/img/setting-up8.png)
+![Setting up 8] (/img/reboot.png)